Mr. Gura's practice focuses primarily on constitutional law.

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.

-Tulane Student Chapter
+Cornell Student Chapter

 Engage Volume 12, Issue 2, September 2011